close

 Just like there are some great advantages to contracting a furnace, you will encounter certain drawbacks to furnace rentals as well.
 These are:

-- Long-Term High Expenses: Even though you don’t have to pay the initial cost when you rent the furnace, in the long run, renting will become pretty costly.
+2. Long-Term High Expenses: Even though you don’t have to pay a lot initially when you rent the furnace, in the long run, renting will become pretty expensive.
 It’s because the monthly charges will start to add up, and you might have to pay a lot more.

-- Has Limited Choices Available: Depending on the type of rental business you choose, the furnace options might be limited.
-This means you might not come across the same kind of heating equipment that you want and will normally get when you plan on buying one.
-This can compromise both on the efficiency and features.
+3. Has Limited Choices Available: Depending on the type of rental business you choose, the furnace options might be limited.
+This means you might not come across the same kind of heating equipment that you want and will normally get when you plan on getting one.
+This can compromise both the efficiency and features.

 Factors You Should Consider When Renting Furnaces